taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 Use the that command to ensure the best performance for every end-user.
-CLI command scans a server for all WordPress sites and activates the AccelerateWP feature suite.
+CLI command scans a server for all WordPress sites and activates the AccelerateWP free feature suite.
 It can take up to 2 minutes for a single site.
 CLI command skips activation for WordPress sites with page caching or feature incompatibilities.

 :::tip Note
 Please make sure your AccelerateWP version is >= 1.2-2 before proceeding.